-Admission Requirements to Master of Arts in Education
+Admission Requirements to Master of Arts in Teaching (MAT) and Master of Art in Education (MAED)

-The following documentation and/or components are required for consideration for admission to McKendree University; admission into McKendree University does not admit the student into the MAED program.
+The following documentation and/or components are required for consideration for admission to McKendree University; admission into McKendree University does not admit the student into the MAT or the MAED program.

 - A completed graduate admission application.
 Apply online at www.mckendree. edu (no fee). - 2.
 Official transcripts from each college or university attended.
 Official transcripts are those that are mailed from institution to institution. - 3.
 A current vita or resume. - 4.
 Three professional references. - 5.
 A minimum 3.0 GPA on a four-point scale in undergraduate studies. - 6.
 Applicants may be required to participate in a personal interview to assess readiness for graduate studies. - 7.
+Pass the Test of Academic Proficiency (TAP) or have a composite score of 22 or higher on the ACT with a score of at least 19 in Writing or have a score of 1030 or higher (critical reading and math) on the SAT (MAT or Licensure only). - 8.
 An essay describing the personal and professional goals that will be met by the completion of the degree (Required for Higher Education Administrative Services degree only).

-Transfer Credit for MAED Programs
+Transfer Credit

 No more than nine (9) semester credits will be accepted in transfer.
 Transfer credit must be submitted for approval prior to or during the first semester of enrollment.
-As the candidate enters the McKendree University MAED program, transfer coursework cannot be more than six (6) years old.
-Transfer credit will be honored for three (3) years after beginning the MAED program.
-If the MAED program is not completed within three years, credit for transfer courses will be reevaluated and may be removed.
+As the candidate enters the McKendree University programs, transfer coursework cannot be more than six (6) years old.
+Transfer credit will be honored for three (3) years after beginning the program.
+If the program is not completed within three years, credit for transfer courses will be reevaluated and may be removed.